meowterspace/Child-Protection/README.md

 ---
 title: bob
-layout: none
+layout: post
 permalink: /
 ---

-## Welcome to GitHub Pages
+## A guide for accomadating minors in a Hackathon

 You can use the [editor on GitHub](https://github.com/meowterspace/Child-Protection/edit/master/README.md) to maintain and preview the content for your website in Markdown files.